Hinrichsta/SP25-CYBR8950/HomeAutomation/Utec.md

    - 4 digit PINs are used within the application for certain functions, however they are optional.
 - **Data Transmission Security**
     - Bluetooth only can be used in a failsafe mode and for intial configuration, but is always enabled as well.
     - All devices either have built-ini WiFi, or use a Bluetooth to WiFi gateway and HTTPs to cloud services.
+    - HTTPs.
+    - Only communicates over Wireless 2.4ghz with standard WPA#.
 - **Physical Security**
     - Most devices have the option for a backup physical key.
 - **Storage**